 We are finally ready to use the magnets and the magnetic gaming time chart to manage the video game time.
 I just have to distribute the magnets in the appropriate places (yellow for watching videos and blue for video games).
 When time is used, my son can simply put the magnets in the reserve (on the right).
 For more information on gaming time management, you can refer to this post.

-To get access to this file and a lot more, just click on the link below.
+To get access to this file and a lot more, just fill out the form below.